mahendrapaipuri/ceems/website/docs/deployments/guide.md

 We define three different scrape jobs: `cpu-nodes`, `gpu-nodes` and `service-nodes` to set up CEEMS exporter targets.
 We can either add DCGM exporter targets in `gpu-nodes` job or define a separate scrape job for DCGM exporter.
-In the current scenario, we setup DCGM exporters in the same job.
+In the current scenario, we set up DCGM exporters in the same job.

 :::note[NOTE]